Subjects: Women

 A claim for a marriage to be annulled might succeed if it could be proved that the wife was still a virgin.
 This would be established by a physical examination, usually carried out by a number of ‘honest and willing matrons’.

-EDC 5/1/1 – Ellen Knottisford contra Ralph Bury
+EDC 5/1/1 – Ellen Knottisford contra Ralph Bury.

 Women as litigants